 Featuring your contest winners on a local billboard is an excellent way to boost the star power in your prize package.

 Other Prize Ideas (Custom Portraits, Gift Baskets, etc)

 A portrait session and prints from a favorite local pet photographer, or a custom painted portrait by a local artist is another excellent way to give your winners celebrity status.

-The above prizes are examples only, and are not a guarantee of contest performance.
+The above contests and prizes are examples only, and are not a guarantee of contest and fundraiser performance.